-BEDS FOR KIDSBeds for Kids is a nonprofit furniture bank with a mission to provide beds and essential furniture to children and families in need.
+BEDS FOR KIDS – Beds for Kids is a nonprofit furniture bank with a mission to provide beds and essential furniture to children and families in need.
 Every child should have a bed of their own and they strive to serve each family with dignity.
 Join Beds for Kids by volunteering with deliveries M-F. Come by yourself or bring your work team!
-Or, you can support Beds for Kids during a Community Group event by assembling Welcome Home Baskets.
-Email volunteers@bedsforkids.org for the list of suggested items.
+(Sign up here) Or, you can purchase items on our wishlist here.

 CONTACTS: